Frat’s Dragonkin: The Banished Guide -

 When looking at the map overlay of the western island near Kryssa, it appears that if you travel along the southern shore, it connects all the way to the top, but there is a shipwreck or something similar blocking the way.

-Sometimes enemies stutter when first getting hit or joining the fight.
+When on a Tracker, sometimes enemies stutter when first getting hit or joining the fight.
 It seems to occur regardless of mode (online or offline), type of mission (story or war table), map, or party count (solo or with others).

 Possible bug: The left node in the 10 point bonus for courage reads "Increases base skill damage", but I think it is supposed to be "Increases basic skill damage", as removing the node doesn't change the listed damage on non-basic skills.